sipeed/MaixPy/docs/doc/en/basic/maixvision.md

 ## Code Auto Completion

 Code suggestions depend on local Python packages installed on your computer.
 To enable code suggestions, you need to install Python on your computer and the required Python packages.
+> If it is not installed, a red underlined wavy line error prompt will be displayed.
+The code can still run normally, but there will be no code completion prompt.

 * To install Python, visit the [Python official website](https://python.org/).
 * To install the required packages, for MaixPy, for instance, you need to install the MaixPy package on your computer using `pip install MaixPy`.
 If `MaixPy` gets updated, you should update it on both your computer and device.
 On your computer, manually execute `pip install MaixPy -U` in the terminal.
 For device updates, update directly in the `Settings` application.